incuna/incuna-videos/README.md

 The concept (and some code) is borrowed from the FeinCMS (https://github.com/feincms/feincms) page model.

-To use the videos module add videos to your INSTALLED_APPS.
+To use the videos module add `videos` to your `INSTALLED_APPS`.

-Before proceeding with manage.py syncdb, you must add some video extensions.
-The videos module does not add anything to the User model by default.
+Before proceeding with `manage.py syncdb`, you may want to add some video extensions.

 ### Video extension modules